Call for Participants - Be part of the Apolline Project

 How to apply

-– or Naples Airport – is the closest to the environs of Vesuvius, and while participants are required to cover the costs of their own flights a supervising member of the excavation team will be happy to pick you up and drive you to your accommodation.
+Aeroporto Capodichino – or Naples Airport – is the closest to the environs of Vesuvius, and while participants are required to cover the costs of their own flights a supervising member of the excavation team will be happy to pick you up and drive you to your accommodation.
 This can be arranged once your application has been approved and the details of your flight confirmed.
-Public transport in the area – including trains and buses – is good and participants will be able to move around the area with ease.
+For those staying in Pollena Trocchia, public transport in the area – including trains and buses – is good and participants will be able to move around the area with ease.
 If your application is successful you will be provided with further logistical information in a welcome email.

-For international participants to the other projects, an accommodation similar to Cappabianca is available.
+For international participants to the other projects based at Aeclanum, a former school in dormitory conditions is available.

 The Apolline Project is not a company nor makes financial gain from the activity that it runs.
 It is an open network of scholars who make research, restoration, and public archaeology.
 It uses a legally-recognised non-profit organisation (Associazione Apolline Onlus) to collect and use funds.

 Please consider donating, we do need your support and generosity to continue our activities and raise awareness of the past.